LanguageStructure/LanguageStructure.github.io/_pages/about.md

 At the University of Tübingen, I teach courses on language structure and linguistic diversity, drawing on my research to provide students with a comprehensive understanding of the field.
 I am passionate about sharing my knowledge with others and inspiring the next generation of linguists.

 ---
-## Educational backrgound
+## Educational background

 * PhD in linguistics
-* Master's degree in computational liguistics
+* Master's degree in computational linguistics
 * Master's degree in Ancient Hebrew
 * Bachelor's degree in classical languages (Ancient Greek and Latin)